Krissy510/knowledge-base/WiX/Basic/Goal-1.md

-# GOAL 1: We want an installer that install with one click.
+# GOAL 1: We want an installer that install, that's it.

 To achieve this, we will need to first build the project to get the `Sir Answers-a-Lot.exe`.